Insuring High Value Cars and High Performance Cars

 High value cars and high performance cars offer huge enjoyment for their owners but their desirability can make them vulnerable to theft and damage and getting the right insurance in place is not always entirely straightforward.
 Powerful cars in the wrong hands present a much higher risk for insurers and from their perspective expensive cars are expensive to repair.

-Castleacre Insurance broker, Lee Rand , a self-confessed devotee of fast cars, explores some of main areas for consideration when buying and insuring high value high performance cars.
+Castleacre Insurance broker, Lee Rand , a self-confessed devotee of fast cars, explores some of the main areas for consideration when buying and insuring high value high performance cars.

 Top Ten Tips